Copyrighted Materials On the Internet

 - Make the readings available to students through onQ

-Why would I use a course space in a Queen's supported Learning Management System (onQ, MedTech etc.) instead of a website?
+Why would I use a Queen's supported Learning Management System (onQ, MedTech etc.) instead of a website?

 There are two copyright related reasons to use a LMS site over a public website.
 First, if you are using the Fair Dealing Policy to post materials, you must be posting to a learning or course management system site that is password protected or otherwise restricted to students of the university.
 In addition, if you are getting permission to post materials, copyright holders will almost always require that access to the material is restricted to students enrolled in your class.
 We recommend that all faculty members and instructors at Queen's University use the LMS supported by their departments to manage their course materials.